Issues

 PUBLIC SAFETY

 The foundation for economic development has and always will be public safety.
-Public safety has no party affiliation as we all want the exact same thing for our community.
-Whether you’re a Republican, Democrat, or Independent it’s paramount that we provide a safe environment for everyone.
-If your city isn’t safe who will move there?
-If your city is riddled with crime and drugs who will want to establish a small business there?
+Public safety has no party affiliation, as we all want the exact same thing for our community.
+Whether you’re a Republican, Democrat, or Independent, it’s paramount that we provide a safe environment for everyone.
+If your city isn’t secure, who will move there?
+If your city is riddled with crime and drug,s who will want to establish a small business there?
 How will we bring in top doctors in order to open up establishments?
-Do you think teachers will want to teach our kids or will they go to other school districts where they feel safe?
-If juvenile crime is a major issue why would anyone want to send their children to schools within those communities?
-Unfortunately, both the City of New Haven and the Town of Hamden have continuously experienced an elevated level of crime.
-New Haven is ranked #1 in violent crime within the entire state of Connecticut.
-We have a disgraceful crime index of 6 ( 94% more dangerous than the rest of America ) and Hamden with a crime index of 17 are examples of why we need to do a better job at allocating resources to both our Police and Fire departments to ensure the safety of our residents.
+Do you think teachers will want to teach our kids, or will they go to other school districts where they feel safe?
+If juvenile crime is a significant issue, why would anyone want to send their children to schools within those communities?
+Unfortunately, the City of New Haven has continuously experienced elevated crime levels.
+New Haven is ranked #1 in violent crime within the entire state of Connecticut and continues to lead the state in fentanyl overdoses.
+We have a disgraceful crime index of 6, which means we are more dangerous than 94% of the rest of America.
+This is just one example of why we need to do a better job at better allocating resources to both our Police departments, which have a massive shortage of officers, and Fire departments, which have facilities in desperate need of repair.
+These are the first responders who ensure the safety of our New Haven residents.

 EDUCATION

-Without allocating the much-needed resources to ensure a proper education for our youth how can we expect the next generation to become the future leaders of America?
-New Haven and Hamden have incredible educators who care about their students, but how can they do their job effectively when they are not given the needed funding to ensure a future pathway to success.
-As it sits right now 92% of the 50 total schools in New Haven are below average in school quality, while 50% of Hamden’s 12 schools are performing below average.
-This is a problem that needs to be addressed as these schools continue to take an academic plunge year after year.
-We can’t keep putting bandaids on the system where we offer programs like school choice, which only gives a small percentage of underprivileged children the opportunity to attend a better school within their district via lottery.
-Why can’t we just use our resources to FIX these schools and foster an environment for ALL children to succeed.
-With the amount of funding that our district receives from Hartford, there is no excuse to not ensure that every possible resource is given to our children to ensure a bright future.
+Without allocating the much-needed resources to ensure a proper education for our youth, how can we expect the next generation to become the future leaders of America?
+New Haven has incredible educators who care about their students, but how can they do their job effectively when they are not given the much-needed funding to ensure a future pathway to success?
+Teachers who are currently sitting in classrooms of 29 students.
+That student-teacher ratio makes it extremely difficult to educate and engage students properly.
+This needs to change immediately.
+As it sits right now, 92% of the 50 total schools in New Haven are below average in school quality.
+This problem must be addressed as these schools continue to take an academic plunge year after year.
+Only 17% of our children are proficient in math and 14% in English.
+We have a teacher shortage crisis with layoffs looming due to a $17m shortfall for the upcoming academic year.
+The irony is that New Haven spends the most per pupil within Connecticut, yet has the worst overall outcomes.
+We can’t keep putting Band-Aids in the system, where we offer programs like school choice, which only allows a small percentage of underprivileged children to attend a better school within their district via lottery.
+Why can’t we use our resources to FIX these schools and foster an environment for ALL children to succeed and ultimately thrive?
+There’s no excuse for spending $21,000 per year per child; our children are NOT proficient in math and English.
+With our city’s funding from Hartford, there is no excuse not to ensure that every possible resource is given to our children to ensure a bright future.

 FISCAL RESPONSIBILITY

 Where is the money going?
-The tax king, Mr. Martin Looney has voted for every single tax increase during his tenure.
-From the FMLA tax, 2x bottle tax, and truck tax to voting on a TCI gas tax, mansion tax, tolls tax, and now approving of a statewide property tax on both homes and vehicles.
-It’s evident that the constant failures in budget allocation and generating of revenue continue to rest on the shoulders of its residents via taxes.
-Instead of creating ways to generate revenue for District 11 and eliminating frivolous spending their solution is to tax its residents and sell off its property, which then becomes tax-exempt.
-Ever wonder why New Haven and Hamden have some of the worst property taxes in the state?
-When 60% of all the property in New Haven is tax-exempt who do you think makes up the difference?
-YOU.
-What happens when the tax-exempt property reaches 70, 75, or 80%?
-Your property taxes will need to make up the difference.
-Taxes are a major contributor to the overwhelming increases in the poverty rate for both New Haven and the state of Connecticut.
-Connecticut is ranked number 1 for the biggest increase in poverty from 1990 to 2020 at a staggering rate of 88% while New Haven alone has a poverty rate of 26%, which is unacceptable.
+Why does New Haven have $2.5b in unfunded liabilities, with almost a third by way of pensions?
+How does this happen?
+How are future pensions not accounted for when creating budgets?
+The constant failures in budget allocation and revenue generation continue to rest on the shoulders of its residents via year-after-year tax increases.
+Instead of developing ways to generate revenue in New Haven and eliminating frivolous spending, their solution is to tax its residents and sell off its property, which becomes tax-exempt.
+Ever wonder why New Haven has some of the highest property taxes in the state?
+Ever wonder why housing is becoming more unaffordable each year?
+When 60% of all the property in New Haven is tax-exempt, who do you think makes up the difference in what equates to over $120m in lost tax revenue for the city each year?
+What happens when tax-exempt property reaches 70, 75, or 80%?
+It will be your property taxes that will need to make up the difference.
+Taxes are a major contributor to the overwhelming increases in the poverty rate for New Haven and Connecticut.
+Connecticut is ranked number 1 for the most significant increase in poverty from 1990 to 2020 at a staggering rate of 88%, while New Haven alone has a poverty rate of 28%, which is unacceptable.

 INNER CITY

-With the poverty rate at 25%, homicides increased by a staggering 68%, and half of our children falling behind by an unprecedented two grade levels it’s never been more important to provide strong inner-city youth programs.
+With the poverty rate at 28% and half of our children falling behind by an unprecedented two grade levels, it’s never been more critical to provide strong inner-city youth programs and resources to stabilize the community.
 We need to continuously inspire inner-city children so that they can dream of a future that they never imagined.
-When children don’t have the resources to fulfill their potential it makes it very difficult to ensure a successful future.
-Juvenile crime in both New Haven and Hamden is the highest it’s ever been.
+When children don’t have the resources to fulfill their potential, it isn’t easy to ensure a prosperous future.
+Juvenile crime in New Haven is the highest it’s ever been.
 Drug overdoses related to the current Fentanyl epidemic have hit unprecedented levels and need to be monitored and addressed.
-This is why District 11 needs a call to action for both youth programs that encompass the mentoring of future entrepreneurs as well as sports-based programs to empower the already talented youth within our district.
+This is why New Haven is considered the “drug capital” of the state.
+New Haven desperately needs a call to action that encompasses youth programs and the mentoring of future entrepreneurs, as well as sports-based initiatives to empower the already talented youth within our district.